smallwat3r/shhh/README.md

 #### Deps

-Make sure you have `make`, `docker` and a version of Python 3.10 installed on your machine.
+Make sure you have `make`, `docker`, `yarn`, and a version of Python 3.10 installed on your machine.

 The application will use the development env variables from [/environments/docker.dev](https://github.com/smallwat3r/shhh/blob/master/environments/docker.dev).